What is a Google Business Profile (previously Google My Business) Page?

 - It is hiding because the company itself is a SCAM!

-I did a Google search for “Modern Spotlight,” the company that “Joe” talked to, and that business doesn’t even have its own Google My Business page!
+I did a Google search for “Modern Spotlight,” the company that “Joe” talked to, and that business doesn’t even have its own Google Business Profile (previously Google My Business) page!
 I’m guessing that’s because it would have such a poor rating if it did.
 See the consumer complaints against “Modern Spotlight” on Better Business Bureau’s website here.

 The Update & Conclusion